w3f/General-Grants-Program/grants/speculative/bit-country.md

 * Are there are any teams who have already contributed (financially) to the project?

-  Our group had invested the 50% of 5 FTE hours into this project since Feb 2020.
+  MVP STUDIO had invested the 50% of 5 FTE hours into this project since Feb 2020.

 * Have you applied for other grants so far?